f1sh25/wordrooter/README.md

+# Wordrooter - Crack the HS.fi Sanajuuri game with bits instead of brains

-This Script is designed to crack HS.fi daily wordle type game "sanajuuri".
-This tool helps you fill the word pyramid from top to bottom by leveraging existing letters and incorporating new ones at each step.
-Application currently works only on finnish words.
+WordRooter is a CLI tool designed to help solve HS.fi's daily word pyramid puzzle (Sanajuuri) from top to bottom.
+It uses existing letter positions and integrates new letters at each level to suggest valid Finnish words.

+Currently supports only Finnish.

 ### Usage:
 You need to have Cargo installed.